 Simulation-based education: Contemporary issues for the health professions

-This module covers the rationale for simulation based education (SBE) in healthcare professions.
+This module covers the rationale for simulation-based education (SBE) in healthcare professions.
 We explore simulation as an educational method and its role in patient safety.
 We consider historical and contemporary approaches to SBE with attention to the benefits and challenges in health professional education.
 We explore theories relevant to a wide range of simulation modalities (e.g. mannequins, virtual patients, simulated patients, task trainers etc) and development in domains (e.g. knowledge, skills and professional values).
 You will have access to some of the evidence for SBE.
 This module provides fundamental concepts that are elaborated in subsequent modules.
 This module is designed to be completed in three hours.
-However, we have provided much more reading should you wish to pursue topics in more detail.
-Our intention is to offer an overview of contemporary healthcare simulation.

 Being a simulation educator

-This module covers basic principles of simulation with a particular focus on educational design for simulation scenarios, briefing and debriefing practices.
+This module covers basic principles of simulation with particular focus on educational design for simulation scenarios, briefing and debriefing practices.
 We consider what it means to be a simulation educator.
 Even if you are mainly involved in technical aspects of simulation-based-education (SBE), we think it is important to be exposed to the core elements of the work of a simulation educator.
-By attending the workshop, this module facilitates formation of a local community of practice by bringing participants together to discuss and practice SBE and training techniques.
 The essential parts of the e-learning module are designed to take three hours.
-The e-learning module should be completed before attending the workshop.
-The workshop is designed to take six hours.

 Being a simulation technician

 This module provides an introduction to the role of the simulation technician.
 It focuses on their role in a simulation session as well as the broader functioning of a simulation centre.
-We acknowledge simulation technician roles are often locale dependent and so some of the content may be more or less relevant to you.
-Additionally, our focus is not on specific simulators but on broader approaches or considerations to sourcing, operating and maintaining equipment.
+Our focus is not on specific simulators but on broader approaches or considerations to sourcing, operating and maintaining equipment.

 Technology-based simulators and simulations